radiantearth/stac-api-spec/CONTRIBUTING.md

 and there are no typos, errors, etc.
 - **Update the Changelog**: The [changelog](CHANGELOG.md) should be reviewed to make sure it includes all major improvements in the release.
 And anything in 'unreleased' section should move to the version of the spec to be released.
-- **Merge dev to master**: As there is no 'build' process, since the specification *is* the markdown files in the github repository, the key step in a release is to merge the `dev` branch into `master`, as `master` is the current stable state of the spec.
 - **Check Online API Docs**: Check to make sure the online API docs reflect the release at <https://api.stacspec.org/> (this step may go away once we are confident this works well, as this publishing is in flux)
 - **Release on Github**: The final step to create the release is to add a new 'release' on